The next morning I was summoned to Elrond's office. I sat waiting in a chair, knowing this was about what happened the previous night.

 "I believe we found the answer to the mystery of your second heart."
 He said.

-"You don't have a second heart.
-What everyone was hearing was the magic inside your chest, beating like another heart."
+"You do not have a second heart, but magic inside your chest, beating like another heart."

 "Um…oh.
 Okay, is…that normal?"